ryjen/libcoda-db/README.md

 Transactions
 ============

-Transaction can be performed on a session object.
+Transactions can be performed on a session object.

 ```c++
 {